r-ramaraja/RewardBot/README.md

 1. Go

 <hr>
-Use Case: Integrating our RewardBot with GitHub
+Use Case: Integrating our RewardBot with GitHub<br/>

 Preconditions:<br/>
 The employee should be present in the database.<br/>